justindomke/marbl/README.md

 * Acknowledgements

-Marbl includes the code for Eigen.
+Marbl includes the code for two software packages

 * [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page), a template library for linear algebra.
+* [libLBFG](http://www.chokkan.org/software/liblbfgs/) is a C library for the L-BFGS optimization algorithm.

-Note that Eigen is under the [Mozilla public license](http://www.mozilla.org/MPL/2.0), which places some (very minor) restrictions on how it (and thus Marbl) can be used.
+Note that while Marbl and libLBFGS are under the [MIT license](http://opensource.org/licenses/MIT) (under which you are, roughly speaking, allowed to do whatever you want) Eigen is under the [Mozilla public license](http://www.mozilla.org/MPL/2.0), which places some (very minor) restrictions on how it (and thus Marbl) can be used.